carter2099/dsa.rb/README.md

 ## Objective
 Cement ability to implement core algorithms through repetion.

 This test suite is not like LeetCode.
-In fact, it's more of a prerequsite to LeetCode.
+In fact, it's more of a prerequisite to LeetCode.

 The test cases are not exhaustive in the spirit of checking for runtime performance, scalability, etc. Implementations are generalized, so that through practice using this